 - Now test out which pins feel like they want to move and which ones don’t.
 If any are not moving, you should lessen the amount of pressure you’re putting on the lock with your lever.

 - Find a pin that doesn’t feel like it wants to move, and push it up until you hear a click.
 Remember to keep pressure on the lock with your lever, but lessen that pressure by a little if a pin isn’t moving.
 Once you hear the click, it means that the pin is out of the lock’s way.

 Note: If you reduce pressure too much, the pins will fall back into place and you’ll have to start over.
 This is one of the most frustrating aspects for beginners using bobby pins, but don’t feel angry if you fail the first few times.
 Eventually you’ll get a feel for the lock.

 - The more pins you push out of the way, the easier the lock will turn from pressure by the lever because with fewer pins in place there is less resistance.
 In addition, the more pins you press out of the way, the less resistant the other pins will become.

 - Repeat this process with the rest of the pins.
 Eventually, once all of the pins have been pressed out of the way, you can then turn the lock and open the door.

 For a visual demonstration of picking locks with hair pins and bobby pins, you can watch this video:

 We sometimes associate paper clips with lock picking as well.
-We’ve all seen at least one movie or TV show where a character secretly breaks into a building by picking the lock with paper clips (but remember, the information in this article is not to be used for criminal purposes).
+We’ve all seen at least one movie or TV show where a character secretly breaks into a building by picking the lock with paper clips.

 The principles of lock picking with paper clips are largely the same as they are with bobby pins.
 You’ll need at least two paper clips to complete the process.